-a.
-Follows steps 1 and 2 above.

-b Press PROG until "SP-18" and "CHANGE OIL B-HOURS shows in display, along with the number of hours or "OFF".

-c.
-Press $\bigcirc$ DOWN $\bigcirc$ UP to change the number of hours. ("OFF" to 999 hours).
+- a.
+Follow steps 1 and 2 above. - b.Press PROG until "SP-18" and "CHANGE OIL B-HOURS show in display, along with the number of hours or "OFF". - c.
+Press to change the number of hours ("OFF" to 999 hours).

-Press and hold Program Mode.
+Press and hold PROG at any time to exit Special Program Mode.

-3-17.
-DATA LOGGING, HEAT

-CONTROL, TECH MODE,

-AND STAT MODE

-The Data Logging, Heat Control, Tech and Stat Modes are advanced diagnostic and program modes, mainly for Henny Penny use only.
+3-18.
+DATA LOGGING, HEAT CONTROL, TECH, AND STAT MODES The Data Logging, Heat Control, Tech, and Stat Modes are advanced diagnostic and program modes, mainly for Henny Penny use only.
 For more information on these Modes, contact the Service Department at 1-800-417-8405, or 1-937-456-8405.

-3-17.
+3-19.
 INFORMATION MODE

 This mode gathers and stores historic information on the fryer and operator's performance.
-Press P and at the same time and "\INFO MODE\" shows on display.
-Press or to access the steps and press to view the statistics within each step.
+Press $\boxed{P} \triangleright$ and $\triangleleft$ $\boxed{\textbf{i}}$ at the same time each step.
 Information Mode is intended for technical use, but the operator can view the following information:

 - 1. E-LOG last 10 errors and time they occurred - 2.
 LAST LOAD information about the most recent Cook Cycle, or the cycle presently in progress - 3.
-DAILY STATS information for the last 7 days. - 4.
-REVIEW USAGE-information accumulated since the last time this data was manually reset - 5.
-INPA VHDSF M provides test of fryer inputs - 6.
+DAILY STATS information for the last 7 days - 4.
+REVIEW USAGE information accumulated since the last time this data was manually reset - 5.
+INPA VHDSF PM.PM provides test of fryer inputs - 6.
 OUTP shows the state of heater and pressure - 7.
 OIL TMP temperature of shortening - 8.
 CPU TMP temperature of PC board - 9.
 ANALOG status of controller's a-to-d converter